-APPENDIX D
+APPENDIX SD

 QUESTIONNAIRE

 CONSUMER PREFERENCES FOR FOOD PRODUCTS

 This study is being conducted by researchers from the XXX.
 The purpose is to investigate consumer preferences for food products.
 You are being asked to participate in a research project by taking an online survey.
 The online survey should not take more than 15 minutes of your time.
 You can be assured that your answers will be kept confidential and will only be released as summaries.
 Your name will not be collected as part of your survey response and thus can never be associated with the data.
 Your answers are strictly voluntary.
 You will not be qualified for an incentive if you drop out of the survey or give poor quality data.
 Please remember that once you have answered the question, you cannot go back, thus please choose the answer carefully.
 You are free to withdraw from the survey at any time if you wish to do so.
 In the following screen you will find your unique ID code.
 Please save it and use it to address yourself if you wish to inform us about your intent to withdraw from the study after completing the survey by contacting XXX (XXX).
 You are free to withdraw your data up until when the data is aggregated on XX/XX/XXXX.
 After that, it will no longer be possible to withdraw your contribution from the research.
 If you decide to withdraw, you would still be qualified for your incentive if the survey is deemed as successfully completed on our conclusion.
 The submitted data will be used for statistical purposes only and statistical results will be reported in research papers, conferences, and academic journals.
 There are no anticipated risks in participating in this study.
 By participating in this survey, you will contribute to research on a better understanding of consumer preferences for food products that in turn can inform public policies.
 This application has been reviewed according to the procedures specified by the XXX Ethics Committee and has been given a favourable ethical opinion for conduct.
 If you have questions about your rights as a participant, you may contact the XXX, email: XXX.
 If you have questions at any time about the study or the procedures, (or you experience adverse effects as a result of participating in this study) you may contact the researcher, XXX (XXX).
 Completing the survey (questionnaire) and clicking the button to continue will be considered your consent to participate.